Altoc/serene_fanart_game/README.md

 credits:
 	- booscaster for ripping the 2d mario 64 textures
-	- alec pike for ripping the mario head model
+	- alec pike for ripping the mario head model, ripping the peach model